Srijon-Deyasin/Calculator/README.md

 # Calculator
- This is a Calculator with simple functionalities using HTML, CSS, JS.
+ This is a Calculator with simple functionalities.

+ # Technology
+ - HTML
+ - CSS
+ - JS